 - Donate pro earth and animal books to your local library.

 - Setup a library display with a poster, flyers and appropriate books.

 - Donate pro earth and animal DVDs to your local video rental store.

 - Wear clothes and buttons with earth and animal statements.

-- Post and distribute WAF flyers and fact sheets around your town.
+- Post and distribute flyers and fact sheets around your town.